 Nova Scotia, 2000

 Jocelyn Downie teaches health care ethics and law in the law school and health law in the medical school.
 She also teaches legal ethics and professional responsibility in the law school.

 - LAWS 2099: Legal Profession and Professional Responsibility

 - LAWS 2115: Health Care Ethics and the Law

 Areas of supervision: Public policy and the law, health law and policy, legal ethics

-Jocelyn Downie works at the intersection of health care ethics, law and policy.
+Jocelyn Downie works at the intersection of health care ethics, law, and policy.
 She has a particular interest in end-of-life law and women's health.